-Not long thereafter I attended my first BAA Seminar / external grading under the watchful eye of Vanda Fairchild Sensei 5th Dan and in the presence of Satoru Tsuchiya Sensei 6th Dan, in Queens University, Belfast.
-When I look back on the video record of my demonstrations at this event, I cringe internally, however, at the time it was a another special moment, as Sensei Fairchild called me out for a special mention when results were announced.
+Not long thereafter I attended my first BAA Seminar and external grading under the watchful eye of Vanda Fairchild Sensei and in the presence of Satoru Tsuchiya Sensei in Queens University, Belfast.
+When I look back on the video record of my demonstrations at this event I cringe , however, at the time it was a another special moment, as Sensei Fairchild called me out for a special mention when results were announced.
 This single, kind and encouraging remark from such a highly regarded Sensei has remained with me from that day, and I use it to push aside self-doubt and focus on the rewards that can come from making your best effort.

 There are important people you meet along your journey (in addition to your chief instructors), that provide guidance and more importantly take time to notice the things you do well, and communicate them to you.
 These are golden moments, unexpected, but very important milestones in the development of every student.

-It is often in these classes with my two young daughters that I feel lucky to be able to share this budo experience with them (even if sometimes they have been embarrassed at their old man's efforts)
+It is often during these classes, being on the mat with my young daughters, that I feel lucky to be able to share this budo experience with them (even if sometimes they have been embarrassed at their old man's efforts)

-One of the next influential events on my journey was attending a BAA summer school in which, due to a scheduling clash, I was "volunteered" by Sensei McClean to uke in his place for one of the seminar sessions by a new and unknown Shinkendo instructor.
+One of the next influential events on my journey was attending a BAA Summer School during which, due to a scheduling clash, I was "volunteered" by Sensei McClean to uke in his place for one of the main seminar sessions of a new and unknown Shinkendo instructor.
 I distinctly remembering as I stepped onto the mat...
 This guy looks dangerous.... am I going to get killed here?.
 In the end, facing the challenge and performing well made the event very memorable, pushed confidence and uke ability forward another notch.

 And so, slowly, in small steps over time, I had somehow made it to 1st kyu.

 At all BAA grading events along the way, the standard expected by our club for everyone had risen.
-Pam Sensei, one of the only remaining students from that first adult class when I joined, had pushed through to earn her black belt and in doing so set a new club standard for 1st Dan and one to which I now aspired.
+Pam Sensei, one of the only remaining students from the adult class when I joined, had pushed through to earn her black belt and in doing so set a new club standard for Shodan and one to which I now aspired.

-I realised that 1st kyu was in itself an important milestone and one that should be enjoyed on the road to shodan.
+I realised that 1st kyu was in itself an important milestone and one that should be enjoyed on the road to 1st Dan.
 I was no longer in such a rush.
-I was determined now to take whatever time I needed to build a solid foundation on which to walk out in confidence at my next examination.
+I was determined now to take whatever time I needed to build a solid foundation on which to walk out with confidence at my next examination.